-The Arcadia station is on the northwest corner of North First Avenue and East Santa Clara Street, a short block away from the city’s main commercial area on Huntington Drive and adjacent to the city’s transit plaza.
+The Arcadia station is on the northwest corner of 1st Ave and Santa Clara St, a short block away from the city’s main commercial area on Huntington Dr and adjacent to the city’s transit plaza.

-While you’re here, grab a coffee at TAZA and a mole poblano at Villa Catrina.
-That should give you the energy for Arcadia Rock Climbing and Santa Anita Hot Yoga.
+While you’re here, grab a plant-based meal at Natural Selection or a mole poblano at Villa Catrina.
+That should give you the energy for rock climbing at Hangar 18 and Santa Anita Hot Yoga.
 Finish up by wandering the aisles at REI and Pok-A-Dots.

 Connect with Line 187 at Huntington Dr and 1st Ave.

 Line 187 parallels the Gold Line between Pasadena and Azusa, but with more local stops.
 Our newest stop is the Westfield Santa Anita mall.